 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 There is something so incredibly idyllic about Rovinj, Croatia.
-We’ve been completely smitten by the Rovinj Old Town, from the turquoise water lapping the rocky shore to the narrow, twisting lanes to the St. Euphemia Church and its bell tower that stretches into the sky.
+We were completely smitten by the Rovinj Old Town.
+From the turquoise water lapping the rocky shore to the narrow, twisting lanes that lead to St. Euphemia Church and bell tower that stretches high into the blue Croatian sky.

 In addition to statues and frescoes, the church houses several treasured 16th century paintings, including Last Supper.
 Our favorite painting, however, is the one that tells the fable of how St. Euphemia’s relics were miraculously transported to the hill-topping church.